3 Powerful Mushrooms You Should Start Using Today

 blog post three powerfull mushrooms start using jennifer raye

-Whether you add a powdered version to your morning coffee, take them as a tincture, pill, or strong tea, the healing potential of these powerful fungi can improve your overall wellbeing.
-The mushrooms below are best taken longer term as their effects build over time.
+Whether you add a powdered version to your morning coffee, take them as a tincture, pill, or strong tea, the healing potential of these powerful fungi can improve your overall well-being.
+The mushrooms below are best taken long-term, as their effects build over time.
 I recommend stopping tonic herbs (like the mushrooms below) if you are currently fighting an acute “external pathogen” (i.e a common cold or virus).
 As always, check with your health care provider before adding any new herbal remedies or supplements to your routine.

 Read on to learn which medicinal mushroom might be right for you: